Policy

 Maximum Timeframe

-Graduate students are allowed a maximum time specific to their program:
+Graduate students are allowed a maximum time specific to the credit hours required for their unique program:

 ---|